ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 “Little Okikirmui, let's play.
 I will show you how to cut off the root of fish.”
 With these words, he fitted a walnut arrow to his walnut bow,
-And shot it towards the spring of the waters.
+And shot the arrow towards the spring of the waters.
 The spring flowed with walnut water, muddy water,
-The salmon were swimming against the current,
+The salmon were swimming upstream against the current,
-But, hated the walnut water,
+But, they hated the walnut water,
 They wept, and turned away.

-The devil's child saw this and grinned.
+The devil's son saw this and grinned.
-But my rage ignited at this sight,
+My anger ignited when I saw this.
 I fitted a silver arrow on my small silver bow,
-And shot the allow towards the spring.
+And shot the arrow towards the spring.

 The spring flowed with silver water, clear and sweet,
 The salmon, once wept when they retreated,